The-Marcy-Lab-School/post-fetch-to-github-lab/README.md

 ## Clean Up

 As a safety precaution, you should going into you developer settings and delete the Personal Access Token you created for this lab.
 Commit and push your your finished code.
+In addition, make sure you delete any emtpy repositories you've created as part of this lab.